sabbineni07/acm_forecast/PACKAGING.md

 To update the version:

 1. Update both locations
-2. Rebuild the package: `python -m build --wheel`
+2. Rebuild the package: `make build`

 ## Using the Package in Other Projects